sourcegraph/handbook/content/ceo/executive_business_administrator_role.md

 # Executive Business Administrator role

+### We are currently not accepting applications for this role

 We're looking for someone to work with our CEO to help with internal and external communication, processes, logistics, and scheduling.
 You'll be part of our quickly growing, [all-remote](../../company/remote/index.md), [values-oriented](../../company/values.md) team at [Sourcegraph](https://about.sourcegraph.com).

 ## You'll: